platformio/platformio-docs/librarymanager/config.rst

 *Required* | Type: ``String`` | Max.
 Length: 20

-A version of the current library source code.
-Can contain a-z, digits, dots or dash and should be `Semantic Versioning <http://semver.org>` compatible.
+A version of a current library source code.
+Can contain a-z, digits, dots or dash and should be `Semantic Versioning <http://semver.org>`_ compatible.

 Example: